 The Syrians, however, offered vehement denials that Halawi was executed and expended great efforts trying to debunk the allegation.

 They claimed he was killed in battle with Israel and threatened severe punishment to anyone repeating the allegation of execution.

 Their concern stemmed from a desire to maintain Syrian Druze loyalty to Assad's regime and prevent Syrian Druze from siding with their co-religionists in Israel.

 On July 7, 1974, Halawi's remains were removed from a Syrian military hospital and he was interred in Damascus at the "Cemetery of the Martyrs of the October War" in the presence of many Syrian dignitaries.

 One analyst noted that the presence of so many high-level officials was unusual and attributed it to Syrian efforts to quell any suggestion of execution.

 The Yom Kippur War upset the status quo in the Middle East, and the war served as a direct antecedent of the 1979 Camp David Accords.

-The Accords resulted in the Israel-Egypt Peace Treaty, the first ever between Israel and an Arab state.
+The Accords resulted in the Israel-Egypt Peace Treaty, the first-ever between Israel and an Arab state.

-According to George Friedman, the war gave the Israelis increased respect for the Egyptian military and decreased their confidence on their own, and caused the Israelis to be uncertain whether they could defeat Egypt in the event of another war.
+According to George Friedman, the war gave the Israelis increased respect for the Egyptian military and decreased their confidence in their own, and caused the Israelis to be uncertain whether they could defeat Egypt in the event of another war.

 Therefore, a negotiated settlement made sense to both sides.